Skip to content

 • MCP tools are exposed directly to the developer agent.
 The planner agent does not receive them directly — MCP tools carry no read/write flag, so the planner's read-only filter cannot be applied safely.
 The planner can still reach MCP tools indirectly via the search sub-agent, which does include them.

-• The search sub-agent (used during planning and implementation) also has access to MCP tools, so read-only MCP servers (e.g. documentation lookup) are useful there too.
+• The search sub-agent (used during planning and implementation) also has access to MCP tools, so read-only MCP servers (e.g. documentation lookup, web search) are useful there too.

 • If any configured server fails to connect, all servers are disconnected and an error is shown — this prevents the agent from working with an incomplete tool set.